Sump Pump Repair & Replacement

 A sump pump is one of the invisible heroes of a healthy building, not to mention the health of the people who occupy that building.
 Your sump pump moves unwanted water to a place where it cannot contribute to mold and structural problems in your home.

 A sump pump has two basic components: a basin that collects water via natural moisture migration or drains, and a pump that moves that water away from your foundation.
 The pump is usually hardwired and may have a backup battery source in case of power outage.
 We highly recommend homeowners have a battery-powered backup sump pump that can serve to assist your hard-wired pump should it become overwhelmed with water volume and also operates when the power is out in your home.
+Atlas installs only get-powered, maintenance-free batteries to help ensure your sump pump is ready to operate right when it is needed most.

 If your sump pump isn’t doing its job, your Atlas technician will find out why.